hrishim/llvl_prog1_book/src/starting_assembly.md

 # Getting Started With ARM AArch64 Assembly

+Now that we have covered how numbers are represented we can start learning some assembly programming.

 ## Assembly Instruction Encoding
 The ARM Architecture defines both 64- and 32-bit architectures.
 In this book we will focus on the 64-bit architecture which is called AArch64.